 Webcomic XKCD author Randall Munroe produced a nice map by putting people into the geographic map to show both area and population:

-Alan Cole argues that it is the best way to draw a political map and he shows several other alternatives.
+Alan Cole argues that it is the best way to draw a political map among several other alternatives that he presents.